This is an intriguing question regarding fantasy that has many more layers than you might think.

 Fantasy races are a perfect example of otherworldly components that do not involve magic.

 Intelligent races that are not human are depicted all the time in fantasy works.
-Dwarves, elves, goblins, and trolls are simply just sentient beings that exist within a fantasy work.
+Dwarves, elves, goblins, and trolls are simply sentient beings within a fantasy work.
 They are similar to humans in that they want to live out their lives.
-If you want to browse through additional examples of fantasy races, check out my article Full Rundown of the Most Exotic Fantasy Races.
+If you’re going to browse through additional fantasy races, check out my article Full Rundown of the Most Exotic Fantasy Races.

 Example 2: Exotic Fantasy Creatures